Table of contents

 You know the best resume font to use this year, but what about the worst?
 Here are four resume fonts you shouldn’t use under any circumstances.

-Okay, this one is obvious.
-Microsoft released this typeface in 1994 to mimic a style found in comic book speech bubbles.
-Today it comes off as silly and unprofessional.
+A classic no-no. Microsoft released this typeface in 1994 to mimic a style found in comic book speech bubbles.
+Today, it comes off as silly and unprofessional.

-When it comes to the legibility of resume fonts, Impact is one of the worst offenders.
-The look is very thick and compacted, making it difficult to differentiate between letters.
-Recruiters will toss a resume they can’t read — avoid this font.
+The look of this font is very thick and compact, making it difficult to differentiate between letters.
+Recruiters will toss a resume they can’t read, so it's best to avoid this font.

 - Trebuchet MS